Post Banner Image

 Credit: RgStudio/ E+ via Getty Images

-When an airline ceases flying, other carriers may step in to help stranded passengers, though this doesn’t happen in all cases.
+When an airline ceases trading, other carriers may step in to help stranded passengers, though this doesn’t happen in all cases (and assistance may be limited to a very short window of time, as in the case of Spirit’s shutdown).
 When it does, it’s good PR, particularly when the savior airline caps airfares for stranded customers.

 To qualify for such rescue fares, you’ll most likely have to provide a booking reference that proves you were originally scheduled to fly with the now-bankrupt airline.
 However, these flights can take time to materialize.
 If you can find an affordable route home in the meantime, consider grabbing it, because airfares are dynamic and change rapidly according to supply and demand.